-Note 12.
+Note 10.
 Product Exit Costs

-During the fiscal year ended December 25, 2022, the Company made the determination to exit its convenient breakfast product category due to a shift in the Company's focus to product categories that are core to its operations.
-Charges incurred in connection with these product exits were substantially complete by December 25, 2022.
-Charges related to the exit of our ghee product category during 2023 are immaterial.
+During the 39-week period ended September 25, 2022, the Company made the determination to exit its convenient breakfast product category due to a shift in the Company's focus to product categories that are core to its operations.
+Charges incurred in connection with these product exits are expected to be paid or settled by the end of the 13-week period ending December 25, 2022.
+Due to the relatively short term over which the charges will ultimately be settled, the Company believes the actual charges as shown below approximate fair value.